BertSki90/qr-code-component-project/README-template.md

 ## My process

 - HTML, I was advised to always wrap my content with the main element to start.
 Next a div element was placed for the container.
 Inside the container the img, h1, and p elements were placed in that order.
-- CSS, Following the style guide I provided the appropriate imported font, set up colors in root, and reset the default HTML styling.
+- CSS, Following the style guide provided I imported the font, set up colors in root, and reset the default HTML styling.
 For the body element the font-family and font-size were applied according to the style guide.
   Styled the div and the elements nested within it starting at the top and working my way down.
-- Final, Played around with the values of some CSS properties to get a match to the design .jpg file.
+- Final, Played around with the values of some CSS properties to get a match to the design of the .jpg files in the "design" folder.

 ### Built with